A Touch of Love

-Originally the whole of the first section of A Touch of Love (‘The Meeting of Minds’) was written in the first person, from the point of view of Robin's friend Ted.
-Anna Haycraft also objected to this idea, and asked me to change it to a conventional third-person narrative, which I did.
-I still have the original (first-person) manuscript somewhere, but have not looked at it for more than twenty years now, so I can't say at this distance whether I think her suggestion was right or not.
+Originally the whole of the first section of A Touch of Love (‘The Meeting of Minds’) was written in the first person, from the point of view of Robin’s friend Ted.
+Anna also objected to this idea, and asked me to change it to a conventional third-person narrative, which I did.
+The original (first-person) version, which I re-read not long ago, has a very different – much darker – tone and atmosphere.

 Like The Accidental Woman, A Touch of Love sold only about three hundred copies in hardback.
-The remaining copies were pulped, which is why first editions of this book appear so rarely on the second-hand market, and command such high prices.
+The remaining copies were pulped, making it one of the most difficult of my editions to find on the second-hand market.